deislabs/bindle/docs/signing-spec.md

 ### Strategy 2: Authoritative Integrity

 This case might be considered weaker than the above, but it illustrates a different way to delegate according to which entity is considered the stronger authority.
-In this case, we say that if the _creator or a verifier_ assert that this package is correct, then we accept it.
+In this case, we say that if the _creator or a approver_ assert that this package is correct, then we accept it.

 This setup is useful for a few configurations:

 *Public package repositories:* In this case, there may be tens of thousands of creators.
 But say that a designated entity could analyze the packages and determine their safety.
 In that case, a user agent might say "I will accept any package that has been signed by this trusted analyzer."

-*Internal package repository:* In this case, an enterprise may make a stronger claim: "Whether you can use this package does not depend on whether the creator is trusted, but whether the package is marked as trusted by our internal verifier."
+*Internal package repository:* In this case, an enterprise may make a stronger claim: "Whether you can use this package does not depend on whether the creator is trusted, but whether the package is marked as trusted by our internal approver."

 ### Strategy 3: Multiple Attestation